KarenLukianyAlmeida/futebol-club-nodejs/README.md

   >> }
   >> ```
   >
-  > 11. Returns the standings of the home teams.:
+  > 11. Returns the standings of the home teams:
   >
   > ```bash
   > GET /leaderboard/home